ciarancoffey/cv/ciaranc.md

     *Solutions Integration Engineer*, Sep 2007 - Oct 2010

-    Local building and onsite installation of hardware and integration into networks of Lawful Interpect equipment.
+    Local building and onsite installation of hardware and integration into networks of Lawful Intercept equipment.

     -   Solaris (Sparc and x86)
     -   SuSe Enterprise x86
     -   Network debugging
     -   Acceptance testing with customers
-    -   Provided training both "on the job" and in class rooms
+    -   Provided training both "on the job" and in classrooms
     -   Hardware ordering and building

 Education